Joint Base Pearl Harbor-Hickam conducts Major Accident Response Exercise

-Emergency response units conducted a Major Accident Response Exercise at Joint Base Pearl Harbor-Hickam, Hawaii, May 28, 2026, to maintain operational readiness and strengthen coordination among first responders.
-Military personnel and emergency response teams responded to a simulated aircraft crash scenario as part of the training exercise.
-(U.S. Air Force b-roll by Staff Sgt.
+Hawaii Federal Fire Department firefighters provide first aid to a mannequin during a Major Accident Response Exercise at Joint Base Pearl Harbor-Hickam, Hawaii, May 28, 2026.
+The mannequin was used to simulate a pilot injured during an aircraft crash response scenario.
+(U.S. Air Force photo by Staff Sgt.
 Mark Sulaica)

 |Date Taken: